 When Should My Dog See a Vet For Vomiting White Foam?

-Most single-instance cases of a dog throwing up white foam will resolve on their own.
-However, multiple episodes may require some professional diagnostics and treatment.
-Don’t hesitate to call your veterinarian if your dog has vomited white foam multiple times.
-This may be over the course of a couple hours or even a couple of days.
-Along with that, call your veterinarian if your dog isn’t wanting to eat for more than 24 hours or has diarrhea for longer than 48 hours.
+Call your veterinarian if your dog has vomited white foam multiple times (over the course of a couple of hours or even a couple of days).
+Along with that, call your veterinarian if your dog is showing other signs of illness (For example, if your dog does not eat for more than 24 hours or has diarrhea for longer than 2 days).

 Fevers, abdominal pain, or dehydration where the gums feel sticky or dry all warrant a veterinary visit.
 So does listlessness or lethargy that lasts longer than 48 hours.